xeolabs/xeolabs.github.com/_posts/2013-10-28-scenejs-ray-picking-technique.md

 ---
 layout: post
 title: Pssst...How Fast Ray Picking Works in SceneJS
-description: "A quick writeup on how I'm using the depth buffer to help find ray-intersects and avoid expensive intersection calculations"
+description: "A quick writeup on how I'm using the colour buffer to help find ray-intersects and avoid expensive intersection calculations"
 modified: 2013-05-31
 category: articles
 comments: true